Corvusoft/restq/documentation/API.md

 Commit the message specified under the control of a format string, with the specified level of severity into the log; see also [log_if](#loggerlog_if).

-See [printf](http://en.cppreference.com/w/cpp/io/c/fprintf) family of functions for format options.
+See [printf](http://en.cppreference.com/w/cpp/io/c/fprintf) family of functions for format directives.

 >The format string is composed of zero or more directives: ordinary characters (not %), which are copied unchanged to the output stream; and conversion
 >specifications, each of which results in fetching zero or more subsequent arguments.
 Each conversion specification is >introduced by the % character.